Modi faces mammoth task to meet India's soaring expectations

 The son of a railway station tea-seller, Modi has humble roots which he reminds voters are in contrast to the privileged upbringing of the Nehru-Gandhi dynasty and its scion Rahul Gandhi, who led the campaign for the ruling Congress party.

-Modi left home after school, virtually cutting off all family ties as he found his calling in the Rashtriya Swayamsevak Sangh (RSS), a right-wing organisation that serves as the ideological parent of Hindu groups and the BJP.
+Modi left home after school, virtually cutting off all family ties as he found his calling in the Rashtriya Swayamsevak Sangh, a right wing organization that serves as the ideological parent of Hindu groups and the BJP.

 Its members, who hold military-style drills and indoctrination sessions at grounds across the country each morning, seek to make India a great power, militarily strong and economically prosperous.

-Kishore Makwana, who used to ride pillion on Modi's scooter during his days as a RSS propagandist, said Modi would sometimes sleep on the pavement because he had arrived too late at a host's house and thought it impolite to knock at that hour.
+Kishore Makwana, a member of the RSS who used to ride pillion on Modi's scooter during his days as a RSS propagandist, said Modi would sometimes sleep on the pavement because he had arrived too late at a host's house and thought it impolite to knock at that hour.

 "He hasn't forgotten those days.
 He is firmly rooted," Makwana said.